Is there a “best” way to structure a health book?

 For example, if you have a detailed plan based on a groundbreaking new idea, the Problem, Breakthrough, Plan structure may be ideal for you.

-If, on the other hand, you want to explore a problem in depth but don’t have a detailed plan or solution to offer, the You Got Trouble! structure may be your best bet.
+If, on the other hand, you want to explore a problem in depth but don’t have a detailed plan or solution to offer, the There’s A Problem! structure may be your best bet.

 And if your material is made up of numerous parts related by theme that do not constitute a plan, you may need to use the Anthology structure or Encyclopedic Approach.